 Live in the Greater Seattle Area

-Actively planning a gender affirming surgery or procedure
+Be actively planning a gender affirming surgery or procedure

 Be able to receive payment in the USA